OneFinityCNC/onefinity-firmware/docs/archived/bbdev-chroot.md

+# This file is very out of date, and should not be relied upon.
+It is preserved here, as it contains some useful information.

-This document describes how to setup a Buildbotics development environment on a Debian based system inside a chroot.
+This document describes how to setup a development environment on a Debian based system inside a chroot.
 Building in the chroot ensures that you have a clean and consistent build environment unaltered by other packages or manual changes.

-# Install packages required to create chroot
+## Install packages required to create chroot

     sudo apt-get update
     sudo apt-get install binutils debootstrap

-# Create chroot environment
+## Create chroot environment

     mkdir bbdev
     sudo debootstrap --arch amd64 stable bbdev http://deb.debian.org/debian

-# Copy downloaded files (optional)
+## Copy downloaded files (optional)
 To speed things up you can copy to large downloads, if you already have them, into the chroot.